 Based on a literature review of relevant climate data, there is a clear consensus that temperatures will rise over the next century.
 There is some consensus that there will be mild increases in the severity and frequency of storms in the region.
 However, there is no consensus on future changes in hydrology.
-Observed data from near the study area temperatures have been gradually rising since the 1970s after a cooling period in the earlier part of the century.
+Observed data from near the study area indicates temperatures have been gradually rising since the 1970s after a cooling period in the earlier part of the century.
 Annual precipitation seems to be highly variable since the 1940s.
 Peak annual streamflow also seems to be highly variable for the available period of record at a nearby gage (1997-2017).

 The non-stationarity assessment on the Nonconnah Creek watershed, a nearby watershed with similar basin characteristics and a sufficient period of record (30 year continuous), exhibited only one non-stationarity at USGS 07032200b.
-The single non-stationarity, in 2007, was neither strong nor robust.
-A monotonic trend analysis performed using the subsets of streamflow data before and after the non-stationarity detected in 2007 also did not show a general trend in the period before nor after.
-A monotonic trend analysis was also performed over the entire period of record but did not indicate that there was a statistically significant trend in the annual peak streamflow record from 1970-2014.
 However, it should be noted that there is likely a statistically significant increase in annual peak instantaneous streamflow at USGS 07032200.